yjx1217/Varathon/README.md

 * **01.Short_Read_Mapping**
   * mapping short-read mapping to the reference genome (by bwa)
 * **02.Short_Read_SNP_INDEL_Calling**
-  * calling SNPs and INDELs based on the short-read mapping alignment (by GATK4 or freebayes or Clairvoyante)
+  * calling SNPs and INDELs based on the short-read mapping alignment (by GATK4 or freebayes)
 * **03.Short_Read_SV_Calling**
   * calling SVs based on the short-read mapping alignment (by Manta or Delly)
 * **04.Short_Read_CNV_Calling**